-Feel free to call us at 541-535-3606 during business hours (Monday thru Friday 8:00AM - 4:00PM PST) if you have any questions or do not understand the process.
+Warning: Wrapping oars is not easy.
+Please read through all the instructions before you start.
+Feel free to call us at 541-535-3606 during business hours (Monday thru Friday 9:00AM - 4:00PM PST) if you have any questions.

-Every inch of wrap uses 3-4 feet of 3/16” diam. rope, depending on the diameter of the oar.
+Note: Every inch of wrap uses 3-4 feet of 3/16” diam. rope, depending on the diameter of the oar.
 Wrap zones of 20-24 inches will use 80+ feet of rope.

 Slip your 2 ft loop of rope under the next wrap.
-A little more than half of the loop should be laid down on the shaft so that it can be wrapped over.
+A little more than half of the loop should be laid down on the shaft so that it can be wrapped over with the rest laying on the existing wrap.
 Continue wrapping, stopping while at least an inch or so of the loop is still free.

 At this point, cut the rope so that an inch of the rope can be tucked through the loop and forcefully pulled back under the wrap in the step above.
 Do not loosen tension at any time during the wrap - especially now!
 Hold tight to the bitter end until it is entrapped and pulled under the wrap.